GusMuche/homebridge-zipabox-platform/README.md

 Functionality :
 - [x] Add a method to check config file if same UUID used
 - [x] Adapt to non local access > use of "remote" in IP parameter
-- [ ] Add a fake switch accessory to force refresh
 - [ ] Add a fake switch to reboot the box
 - [x] Add a fake switch to logout the user > 0.8.80
 - [ ] Bind with a graph viewer (like fakegato)